 I’ll give you a few examples of how my wife and I handled our financial differences.
 I think that might help.
 When we first got married, we had different opinions about charity, spending and income.
 Fortunately this didn’t cause too many problems.
 We divided up the financial responsibilities and resources.
 And we gave each other complete responsibility and freedom within our respective realms.
 We also set up separate checking accounts.
 That’s what worked for us at first.

 But this wasn’t a perfect solution.
 We did have our differences about spending and every now and then, it caused angst.
+It was difficult to find a balance between our different approaches.

 My bride is anything but a spendthrift but she was more willing to open up the purse strings to enjoy life.
 I was still living in a great deal of financial fear when I started my career.
 I can honestly tell you that I was way too tight for no good reason.
 But we were both convinced that we were right and the other was being silly.